BryanWilhite/SonghayCore/README.md

 # SonghayCore
 The _Core_ code to install as a NuGet package for all of my solutions.
 Currently, this package supports `net35`, `net40` and `net45`.

 There are actually two _Core_ projects, `Songhay` (a .NET 2.0 project) and `SonghayCore` (a .NET latest-ish project).
 Two projects exist largely for historical reasons.
+There is a future-focused [PCL version of the _Core_](https://github.com/BryanWilhite/SonghayCore/tree/master/Songhay.Portable.Core) for UWP applications.
+Nothing yet for .Net Core or .Net Standard.

 **NuGet package:** [`SonghayCore`](https://www.nuget.org/packages/SonghayCore/)